kupehtci/DOCUMENTATION/CONCEPTS/Data Tree - Basics.md

 ### BVH

-<span style="color:#a291ab;">Bounding Volume HIerarchy</span> is a data structure used for storing 2D / 3D objects in a Binary or octal tree, used to optimize collision detection in Game Engines or optimize Ray Tracing ray collision reflections.
+<span style="color:#a291ab;">Bounding Volume HIerarchy</span> is a data structure used for storing 2D / 3D objects in a Binary or octal tree, used to optimize [[Collision Detection|collision detection]] in Game Engines or optimize Ray Tracing ray collision reflections.

 See more in [[BVH Bounding Volume Hierarchy]]![[DBVH -.canvas]]